TrainWeb.org Facebook Page

 Weyerhaeuser's Klamath operations started looking seriously at buying diesels for the East Block railroad in early 1950.
 The company did not ballast the spur line trackage, which would limit the size of locomotive they could use.
 The idea at the time was to buy two units; during the days one would switch the jammers while the other would handle construction trains, then at night the two would operate together to handle log trains down to Sycan.
 The Klamath management reported problems finding locomotives big enough to operate effectively as road units while still being light enough to operate on unballasted track.
 In late 1950 they found their solution in the form of Baldwin DS-4-4-750 demonstrator units #750 and #751, which had spent most of that year working on mostly logging railroads and shortlines across the western United States.
 Weyerhaeuser tested them on the Klamath operations in late 1950, deemed the pair ideal for their needs, and purchased them on the spot.

 #101- Baldwin DS-4-4-750, c/n 74814, built 1950.
 Originally Baldwin demonstrator unit #750.
 Purchased by Weyerhaeuser Timber Co. late 1950.
 Retired 1983; sold to Northwest Rail Equipment #750; to Great Western Railway Museum.
 Currently resting on a short stretch of track in the former OC&E yard in Klamath Falls, surrounded by a fence.
-Deeded late 2021 to Oregon Coast Scenic Railroad Garibaldi, Oregon, along with the rest of the Great Western collection, but is not slated to be retained by the museum and may be sold.
+Deeded late 2021 to Oregon Coast Scenic Railroad Garibaldi, Oregon, along with the rest of the Great Western collection.
+Sold to Train Mountain Railroad Museum and moved to their grounds in Chiloquin, Oregon, in August 2024.

 #102- Baldwin DS-4-4-750, c/n 74815, built 1950.
 Originally Baldwin demonstrator unit #751.
 Purchased by Weyerhaeuser Timber Co. late 1950.
 Retired 1983; scrapped mid-1980s.